 December Knight, How many hours a day do you write?

-December Knight don’t really calculate.
+December Knight: December Knight doesn’t really calculate.
 Though I attempt to at least spend a concerted five- to seven-hours five times a week.
 It can fluctuate based on other demands, and often I also casually write on the weekends, but I try to save those days for my family.